todordev/CrowdFundingPayment-Coinbase/README.md

 CrowdFunding Payment - Coinbase
 ==========================
-( Version 1.9 )
+( Version 1.10 )
 - - -

-This is a Bitcoin payment plugin for CrowdFunding, powered by Coinbase.
+This is a Bitcoin payment plugin for CrowdFunding which provides a possibility for payment via Coinbase.

 Changelog
 ---------

+###v1.10
+* Replaces the deprecated Coinbase API key with the new one ( API key + Secret ).
+* Added new options - Return URL, Cancel URL, Auto Redirect,

 ###v1.9
 * Improved.